Troubleshooting issues with the email channel

 - Database cleaner: Deletes old emails from the database.

-The puller fetches unread emails from the associated inbox every minute, then copies them to the email database.
+The puller fetches unread emails from the associated inbox every minute.
+It then copies them to the email database.
 Emails with attachments larger than 25MB are not fetched.

 The processor filters non-requests from the pulled emails.
 To do this, it filters emails based on content of the auto-generated headers: